 I love my Cuisinart Griddler.
 It’s the perfect kitchen appliance.
 I use it to make paninis, hashbrowns, waffles, burgers, eggs… just about anything.
 My favorite use for it has to be making sandwiches, like this toasted Italian sandwich.
 The bread gets nice and toasted on the outside, giving me that perfect crunchy bite.
 The mozzarella cheese gets nice and melted.
 Top that off with great Italian cold cuts, homemade sun-dried tomatoes and pesto, and I’ve got the perfect lunch.
 My favorite bread for sandwiches is hands-down, ciabatta.
 It has those great airy pockets in it (it reminds me a bit of English muffins, my other favorite bread).
 It gets fantastically crunchy while still being soft in the middle, like the perfect pizza crust.
+I like to serve my sandwiches with my quick-fix Italian salad (made without adding meat).

 These mushrooms were stuffed with what may be the perfect combination of ingredients.
 Herby pesto.
 Sweet acidic tomatoes.
 Crunchy Panko breadcrumbs.
 And cheese.
 Parmesan and Asiago.
 I made the mushrooms on my Char-Broil Big Easy, but you can do them in the oven (at 350 F) or on your gas or charcoal grill just as easily.
 I used medium-sized portobello mushrooms, but if you want to serve these as appetizers you can use mini-bellos instead.
 They’ll disappear off the plate, that’s for sure!
 If you don’t have sun-dried tomatoes you can substitute diced roasted red bell peppers or pimentos.
 I really liked the nuttiness of Asiago cheese, but if you find it to be too strong, a nice shredded Mozzarella will work just fine instead.